fgauna12/fgauna12.github.io/_posts/2019-12-30-think-week-outcome.md

 hidden: false
 comments: false
 ---
 Earlier [this week](https://gaunacode.com/think-week), I mentioned how I was going to try my own version of a *think week*.
 During the course of two days after Christmas, I took some PTO to be able to focus and contribute to the Orlando Code Camp website.
-Although it was not purely thinking and reading like Bill Gates does, it was a refreshing time to think and contribute without disruptions or stress the daily life.
-I was able to see the problems with a fresh set of eyes.
-I was surprised how much I was able to accomplish without the meetings, interruptions, and ceremony of updating Scrum boards and such.
+Unlike Bill Gates' think weeks, it was not purely thinking and reading.
+Instead, it was a refreshing time to think and contribute without disruptions and the stress of the daily life.
+I managed to see the problems with a fresh set of eyes.
+In the end, I was surprised how much I was able to accomplish without the meetings, interruptions, and ceremony of updating task boards.

 <!--more-->

-Part of what was useful to me, came down to this - I gave myself permission to **not** crank out a bunch of code and show amazing expertise.
-So, I *stepped back* and looked at how other code camps are solving the problem.
+Part of what was useful to me, came down to this - <mark>I gave myself permission to **not** crank out a bunch of code and show amazing finesse</mark>.
+So, I *stepped back* and looked at how other code camps are solving the problem. *Surely*, there was an easy way to do this.

 Every year, there are many code camps hosted by grassroots movements around the country.
 I searched for code camps around major cities and ran into the [Seattle Code Camp](https://seattle.codecamp.us).
 This website was fairly simple and it also struck me since it's using Sessionize for displaying the schedule and the agenda for the event.
-For them, they're simply using Squarespace.
-I got excited because we already starting taking speaker submissions through Sessionize this year.
+For them, they're simply using Squarespace to build the website and then using Sessionize for everything else.
+I got excited because we are already starting taking speaker submissions through Sessionize this year's code camp.
 We were already half way there.

-If I would have tried to squeeze the work in after hours, during the weekends, or during plane rides, I would have put more pressure on myself to accomplish smaller tactical tasks during the small time I had available.
+**If** I would have tried to squeeze the work in after hours, during the weekends, or during plane rides, I would have put more pressure on myself to accomplish smaller tactical tasks during the small time I had available.
 In order to "get it done," I would have done a lot of work during the course of time without stopping to ask:

 > What problem am I trying to solve?